Kullsno2/Kullsno2.github.io/_posts/blog/2018-06-05-how-to-placement-preparations.md

 Thanks Durai and Rahul for sharing the google form in your department groups.
 Thanks to all my seniors for writing their interview experiences without a second thought.Thanks for the wishes!

+This article was featured on the facebook page of [CSAU](https://www.facebook.com/csau.ceg/posts/1878035152261202?notif_id=1528256442896409&notif_t=mention), the Official Computer Society of Anna University.
+Thanks for the recognition lads!

 Thanks for reading!